HerbScientist

 Intermittent Fasting

-Clicking on this image will take you to a sales page for a program called ‘EatStopEat’, which provides a video about losing weight.
 It is much, much more than that, though.
 I have discovered it to be a hormone-reset strategy.
-The EatStopEat program is one of three excellent approaches to IF.
-I endorse it because it is the most comprehensive for all ages, seniors included.
+An intermittent fasting program is an excellent approach to overall fitness and health.
+I use it because it is the most comprehensive for all ages, seniors included.

 Body by Science